Dubai Mall: Construction

-In October 2004, Emaar Properties awarded the construction contract for building The Mall to a joint venture of Dutco Balfour Beatty, Al Ghandi/CCC and Turner Construction The mall, claiming to be the size of 50 "international-sized football pitches," was scheduled to be completed in 2006, but was delayed and finally opened in 2008.
-Most of the workers who constructed the mall were Indian, Pakistani, Bangladeshi and Sri Lankan guest workers.
+In October 2004, Emaar Properties awarded the construction contract for building The Mall to a joint venture of Dutco Balfour Beatty, Al Ghandi/CCC and Turner Construction.

 Metro Link

 In December 2012, Emaar Properties announced the completion of the Metro Link, an 820 m elevated, air-conditioned footbridge that connects the Burj Khalifa/Dubai Mall Metro station to the mall.

 Expansion

-In June 2013, The Dubai Mall commenced phase one of its expansion plan by increasing the total retail floor area by 1 e6sqft. so as to accommodate more visitors.
+In June 2013, Dubai Mall commenced phase one of its expansion plan by increasing the total retail floor area by 1 e6sqft. so as to accommodate more visitors.
 The project was completed in 2018.

+In June 2024, Emaar Properties announced the building’s expansion plan, which will add 240 new stores and restaurant venues.